sprout-uci/TRAIN/README.md

 and select Next.

-        Note: this file needs to be modified accordingly if you are running TRAPS in a different FPGA.
+        Note: this file needs to be modified accordingly if you are running TRAIN in a different FPGA.

 6- In the "Default Part" window select "Boards", search for Basys3, select it, and click Next.

         Note: if you don't see Basys3 as an option you may need to download Basys3 to Vivado.

 7- Select "Finish".
-This will conclude the creation of a Vivado Project for TRAPS.
+This will conclude the creation of a Vivado Project for TRAIN.

 Now we need to configure the project for systhesis.